-One of the reasons the process is so challenging is that most people view estate planning in isolation.
-That is, they think of it as involving things that happen only after they’ve died.
-Viewed more comprehensively, however, estate planning is really just one component of a properly structured financial plan.
+One of the reasons the process is so daunting is that most people view estate planning in isolation, that is, they think of it as involving things that happen only after they’ve died.
+Viewed more comprehensively, estate planning is really just one component of a properly structured financial plan.
 Good planning goes beyond finances, cash flow, and investments, to provide for your family in the long-term and short-term.

 Why have an estate plan?
-The reasons begin with providing for a spouse or children or other family members and aligning your wealth transfer with your charitable vision.
-But there are other things to consider, such as avoiding probate or reducing the time and cost of estate settlement for your heirs.
-See the chart below for other pitfalls to consider.
+The reasons begin with providing for a spouse, partner, or children, or other family members and aligning your wealth transfer with your charitable vision.
+But there are other things to consider, such as avoiding probate or reducing the time and cost of estate settlement for your heirs and making sure that you are taken care of as you age.

 Settling any estate can be time-consuming, but an ambiguous plan can be an extra burden on loved ones.

-- Prepare for the potential of being unable to handle your affairs
+- Prepare for the potential of being unable to handle your own affairs

 - Consider carefully who is assigned fiduciary duties, such as executor or trustee

 While there’s always the potential for disharmony in a family, times of crisis are especially trying.